-Why Summer Recruitment Could be Your Secret Weapon in the Search for Talent
+How to Make Summer Recruitment your Secret Weapon in the Search for Talent

-Unfortunately for those businesses, the current recruitment market is candidate-driven and valuable skills are scarce.
-Talented people can afford to be pickier than ever.
+Unfortunately, the current recruitment market is candidate-driven and valuable skills are scarce.
+Therefore talented people can afford to be pickier than ever.
 Your business needs to secure the best talent in order to stay ahead of the competition.
 Without proper planning, many businesses struggle with recruitment in the summer due to the absence of hiring managers.

 That’s why late spring / early summer is a great time to brainstorm your summer recruitment ideas.
 Aim to have a plan in place before the summer holidays are in full swing.
 A summer recruitment strategy can maximise the chance of your business snapping up the hottest talent in the jobs market.